 Let’s talk about belly binding.
 Yes!
 Binding your stomach post pregnancy ( or in general ) because I feel like it’s something that’s really worked for me.
 It’s important to say that I’m just sharing my journey- take what you like, leave what you don’t.

-It’s truly helping my figure go back to how it was, so obviously I want to share the experience with the TSC community.
+It’s truly helping my figure go back to how it was, pre Townes, so obviously I want to share the experience with you guys.

-When I was pregnant, I was very much into compression wear…& well, as you can see from this post, I still am.
+When I was pregnant with Zaza, I was very much into compression wear.
+And, well, now with townes I still am.
 Compression wear saved my life day after day.
 It helps with swelling, bloating, & works the lymphatic system too.

 Think about how compression socks can get rid of cankles, but now picture that over your whole body.
 LOVE.
 Compression wear is really popular among pregnant women, postpartum women, & people who have just had surgery.
 It kind of trains your body to tighten inward so the whole thing just makes a lot of sense.
 Compression wear also supports your muscles, holds things in, & majorly helps reduce swelling.

-Compression wear was staple during my whole pregnancy, but now that Zaza is here, I’m still very into it.
+Compression wear was staple during my whole pregnancy with Zaza, and now that Townes is here, I’m very into it again. , but now that Zaza is here, I’m still very into it.

-In this post we’ll talk about a girdle, belly band & belly binding- I’ve tried it all!
+In this post we’ll talk about a girdle, belly band & belly binding- I’ve tried it all, of course.
 Let’s get into all 3.

 This black one from Amazon is a girdle that’s good for post-pregnancy or not.
 You could totally wear this as shapewear, even if you haven’t had a baby.
-It’s black, has a touch of lace, & is definitely not the most unappealing thing I’ve put on post-Zaza.
-LOL!
+It’s black, has a touch of lace, & is definitely not the most unappealing thing I put on post-Zaza.
+LOL.

 The pros of this girdle is that it’s stretchy & tight, but not super restrictive.
 You should also know that there are 4 hook & eye closures so you can adjust the size of it.
 This is perfect to wear under a tighter-fitting dress too.
 The way your body changes in pregnancy is such a mind-fuck, so to put this on, be held in in all the right places, & put on some pre-preg clothes can feel really good.